 1. Most of the time, the cause is not clearly understood.
 Often it is due to damage of the pancreas by disease or injury 2.
 Sometime it runs in the family.

 There are two type of Diabetes 1.
 Insulin-dependent types 1 diabetes which occurs in younger patients and is always treated by insulin injections.
 2. Noninsulin-dependent type 2 diabetes occurs in middle-aged and elderly people who are usually overweight.
 In this type of diabetes, the pancreas makes some insulin but not enough.
-The treatment is trough medication and diabetic meal plans.
+The treatment is trough medication and diabetic meal plan for a month.

 There are some food and drinks that you should avoid to maintain healthy diabetic meal plans and lifestyle.
 Avoiding these will help you to steer clear of diabetes and related complications.

 Sugar, honey, jaggary, treacle